EmilianoEscobedo/REST-DataJPA/README.md

-## Spring Boot
+## Spring Boot JPA REST api

-A Spring Boot Project to study REST APIs with db access, built with Spring ecosystem. <br><br>
+A Spring Boot Project of a library CRUD to study REST APIs with db access, built with Spring ecosystem. <br><br>

 It includes the following dependencies: